If you are applying for this course from within the UK/EU, click apply now.

 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include exams, multiple-choice tests and projects.

-The Engineering Integrated Foundation Year includes four modules:
+The Engineering Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.